hamidtech/Advanced-AI-Prompting-Guidelines-For-Research/README.md

 Contributions are welcome!
 Feel free to submit a pull request or open an issue if you have any suggestions for new sections or improvements.

 ## Contact
-For any questions or feedback, open an issue or send me [email](mailto:hamid1375jamali@gmail.com)
+For any questions or feedback, open an issue or send me an [Email](mailto:hamid1375jamali@gmail.com) :)